zulucoda/muzi-mini-system-app/README.md

 * I used `sequelize` as ORM for `PostgreSQL` DB.
 Using `sequelize-cli` to generate modules, which acts as a repository pattern.

 Not considered for this challenge, however worth mentioning:
-* The `JWT` auth token is purely for this prototype, not recommended for production.
 * `Typescript` has no been used.
 However, it is recommended for production applications.

 ---------------------